felipecruz91/react-docker/README.md

-# React Docker Tutorial
+# React Docker Tutorial (Development version)
 This repository demonstrates how to bootstrap a React app using `create-react-app` and run it as a Docker container.
-The goal is allowing you to package and deploy your app to anywhere.
+The goal is allowing you to package and run your app in a container to improve your development process!

 # Requirements
 ## NodeJS version 6 or later